 How Much Does Pool Maintenance Cost?

-Before diving into the deep end, you’ll want to have all the facts about what to expect when maintaining a backyard pool.
-Whether you set up a vinyl above-ground pool or install a full inground concrete pool, keeping pool water clean and safe is a necessary step for enjoying a cool dip in the water on a hot afternoon.
-Daily cleaning routines are the best way to keep an eye on the pool water’s clarity and cleanliness, but you might want to work with a pool service company to coordinate a monthly (or weekly) cleaning routine, too.
-On average, pool maintenance costs range between $110 and $349, with a national average of $229 for a complete pool cleaning service.
-For busy homeowners or pools that see a lot of use, professional pool cleaning is a great way to alleviate the tedious task of keeping your pool crystal clear.
+Before diving into the deep end, it’s important for a homeowner to have all the facts about what to expect when maintaining a backyard pool.
+Maintenance may not be the first thing that comes to mind when considering how much it will cost to build a pool or the cost of an above-ground pool.
+But whether a homeowner is setting up a vinyl above-ground pool or installing a full inground concrete pool, keeping pool water clean and safe is a necessary step for enjoying a cool dip in the water on a hot afternoon.
+Daily cleaning routines are the best way to keep an eye on the pool water’s clarity and cleanliness, but it might be preferable for a homeowner to work with a pool service company to coordinate a monthly (or weekly) cleaning routine, too.
+So how much is pool maintenance?
+According to Angi and HomeAdvisor, pool maintenance costs range between $110 and $351, with a national average of $229 for a complete pool cleaning service.
+For busy homeowners or pools that see a lot of use, professional pool cleaning is a great way to alleviate the tedious task of keeping the pool crystal clear.

 Factors in Calculating Pool Maintenance Cost